Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 -it xilinx/smartcam:2022.1 bash

-First try running gstreamer with the accelerator by-passed to make sure things work fine, you should expect to see the monitor displaying what it captured in MIPI.
-This command assumes that we use a MIPI camera mapped to media0, and that monitor supports 1920x1080p:
+4. First, try running gstreamer with the accelerator bypassed to make sure things work correctly.
+Expect to see the monitor displaying what it captured in MIPI.
+This command assumes that you use a MIPI camera mapped to media0, and that the monitor supports 1920x1080p:

 gst-launch-1.0 mediasrcbin media-device=/dev/media0 v4l2src0::io-mode=mmap ! "video/x-raw, width=1920, height=1080, format=NV12, framerate=30/1" ! perf ! kmssink plane-id=39 fullscreen-overlay=true -v